xcart/xc5-manual/en/users/user_roles.md

 As you can see from the screenshot above, the role _Coupons management_ provides its user with an only permission - to manage coupons.
 It means that an administrator with this role will be able to log in to the store's back end, but all they will see there will be the following:
     ![xc5_roles_only_coupons.png]({{site.baseurl}}/attachments/ref_38HKdc1f/xc5_roles_only_coupons.png)

-They will be able to view and use the Coupons page within the Promotions section (create coupons, view and edit existing coupons, delete coupons):
+They will be able to view and use the Coupons page within the Promotions section (create coupons, view and edit existing coupons, delete coupons), but that is basically all they will be able to do there.
     ![xc5_roles_only_coupons1.png]({{site.baseurl}}/attachments/ref_38HKdc1f/xc5_roles_only_coupons1.png)

-but that is basically all they will be able to do there.

 Roles are totally configurable, and you can edit the existing roles or create more roles in addition to those already configured in your store.
 You can also remove the roles you do not need.